StanfordMSL/alt/README.md

 # Demystifying Diffusion Policies: Action Memorization and Simple Lookup Table Alternatives
 This repository is the implementation of [Demystifying Diffusion Policies: Action Memorization and Simple Lookup Table Alternatives](https://arxiv.org/abs/2505.05787).
 The paper is currently under review.
+This branch contains the basic version, trained on 30 trajectories.
+A more advanced version using 120 trajectories is available in the "multimodel" branch.
+Additionally, we provide code for training a generative model from 2D points uniformly distributed on 4 different shaped 1D manifold.

 ![alt](fig1.png)